 Dr. Nicholas Pingitore - Dr. Nicholas Pingitore was born in New York City in 1944.
 Dr. Pingitore holds an AB degree from Columbia College (NYC, 1965) and a Masters (ScM) and PhD from Brown University (Providence RI, 1968 & 1973) in Geology.
 Since 1977, he has held a full-time faculty appointment at UTEP.
 In addition to being a Texas Licensed Geoscientist, Dr. Pingitore is a member of the American Chemical Society, Geochemical Society, American Association for the Advancement of Science, American Geophysical Union, Materials Research Society, Mineralogical Society of America, Society for American Archaeology, Society for Commercial Archaeology, American Rock Art Research Association, International Society for Reef Studies, Society of Economic Paleontologists and Mineralogists, and Society of the Sigma Xi.
 He has served for 25 years as Director of UTEP's Electron Microprobe Laboratory, and he expects to use this instrument to study the Round Top minerals.
 The 2,500-foot-square geochemical laboratory that Dr. Pingitore also anticipates using to conduct research sponsored by TMRC includes three x-ray fluorescence units, a high resolution inductively coupled plasma mass spectrometer, various optical microscopes, and sample preparation facilities.
-Since 2000, he has been project director of approximately \$7,000,000 in research funding, and a co-investigator on another \$10,000,000 in grants.
+Since 2000, he has been project director of approximately \$7,000,000 in research funding, and a convestigator on another \$10,000,000 in grants.
 He has established a record for successfully managing and completing large institutional projects on time and on budget.
 Dr. Pingitore considers Round Top to be a national treasure.
 He is ready to bring his wide geologic and chemical experience, his project skills, and his insight from decades of investment in the extractive industries, to help unlock the riches of this deposit.
 Mr. Pingitore's extensive experience and education in geology bring valuable expertise to the Board in relation to the Board's oversight of the Company's exploration and potential development activities at its Round Top project.
-Mr. Pingitore's specific experience, qualifications, attributes and skills described above led the Board to conclude that Mr. Pingitore should serve as a member of the Board of Directors.
+Mr. Pingitore's specific ex